 R5: Error rate of all techniques

 In this result, firstly the error rate of all techniques is calculated separately.
 Then, the error rate of the ensemble model (MNB+MLP+LR) is calculated to get a lower error than the previous work.
-The error rate of all these techniques is depicted in table 5 and a graph representation of this result is shown in figure 10 as given below.

-Table 5.
-Calculated Values of Error Rate of all the techniques
+The error rate of MNB, MLP, LR, and ensemble classifiers are 0.108, 0.153, 0.1097, and 0.087 respectively.
+Figure 10 shows the error rate of all classifiers in a graphical manner.